Love Bombed by Spammy Backlinks! An SEO Survival Tale of how I reduced a Semrush high toxic backlinks score from 78 to 3

 Somewhere, a glass shattered.

-The kind of revelation that makes you let out a gasp only dogs could hear as you dramatically remove your blue-light glasses in stunned silence.
+The kind of revelation that makes you let out a gasp only dogs can hear as you dramatically remove your blue-light glasses in stunned silence.

 Stage 1: Denial

-“This must be a mistake,” I said, clutching my mouse like a rosary, blinking at the screen incredulously!!
+“This must be a mistake,” I whispered furiously, clutching my mouse like a rosary, blinking at the screen incredulously!!

 “Surely these links are helping, right?
 I mean… backlinks are good, aren’t they? ”